C-Achard/Pipeline-mesoSPIM/Pipeline/docs/datajoint_tables.md

 ```
 @schema
-class Scan(dj.Manual):
-...
 class ROIs(dj.Part):
      """The list of ids of regions of interest for segmentation"""
      definition = """
      ids_key : int
      ---
      regions_of_interest_ids : longblob
      """
+...
 ```

 ## BrainRegistration